Teaching Decoding Skills Helps When Learning to Read

 One of the most ironic consequences of the current trend in publishing is the reappearance of workbooks and readers intended to "supplement" whole-language classroom reading programs.
 The original design of many programs omitted or obscured instruction in phoneme awareness, letter recognition, soundsymbol association, blending and word attack, spelling, and the application of phonics in reading decodable text.
 Millions of dollars were invested by schools in the literaturebased basals of the early 1990s and they will not be discarded lightly.
 Districts will be tempted to spend money on gapfilling phonics, phoneme awareness, and spelling kits that will have to be taught as separate components of a language arts block rather than as integrated parts of a coherent lesson.
 Fragmentation of instruction is a likely consequence—the very problem that whole-language programs were designed to combat.

-One of the consequences of fragmentation in lesson design and curriculum is inefficiency.
+One of the consequences of fragmentation in lesson design and reading curriculum is inefficiency.
 It will take longer to teach children what they need to learn; it will be less likely that all children who are capable will learn to read well.
 Although needed skills may be addressed if combinations of core programs and their supplements are used, the whole process may take longer than necessary and result in superficial learning.
-Better results are obtained if the necessity of code instruction is confronted early, directly, and wisely.
+Better results are obtained if the necessity of code instruction is confronted early, directly, and wisely using a structured literacy approach.

 Decoding instruction might be termed the "technical" part of teaching reading.
 It requires knowledge of language, including phonology and the structure of orthography; knowledge of how children learn language; and strategies for teaching a writing system incrementally even as the purpose of reading is kept in focus.